TarekLP/HammertimeAdditionalResourcesByTarek/README.md

 Hammertime supports Goldsource mapping, and is constantly being updated to add more Features, some of these Features include:
 - Prefab Support
+- Prop2Map Support (Not prefabs)
+- Realtime Lighting (Not yet confirmed)
 - (Additional Features WIP))

 Here are also some good Community Editors if you need some: